peiwenhuang27/peiwenhuang27/README.md

-🎓  B.B.A. in Information Management from National Taiwan University
+🎓  B.B.A. in Information Management at National Taiwan University

 💡  Data Scientist